Thousands fill Washington's streets to protest Israel's war in Gaza during Netanyahu visit

 Many Jewish Americans view the war in Gaza as just because it came in response to the brutal Oct.
 7 Hamas attack, even if they don’t outright support Netanyahu and his policies.
 The families of hostages taken by Hamas are also protesting, demanding Netanyahu agree to a cease-fire deal that would free their loves ones.

+“Disrupting the Congress and demonstrating in the congressional buildings is against the law,” police said.

+During Netanyahu's speech, five people wearing yellow T-shirts that read “seal the deal now” were removed from the gallery.
+The phrase is a rallying cry for those urging Netanyahu to reach a deal to return the hostages.
+The individuals stood to prominently display the message on their shirts during moments when others were applauding but had done nothing to disrupt the speech itself.

-Police have significantly boosted security around the Capitol and closed multiple roads for most of the week.
+Police significantly boosted security around the Capitol and closed multiple roads for most of the week.
 Workers erected a metal fence around the White House on Wednesday morning while tall steel barriers ringed the Capitol.
-Security officers were deployed on foot, bicycle and with dogs around the building and in hallways inside.

 Dozens of protesters rallied outside Netanyahu’s hotel Monday evening after his arrival in Washington, and on Tuesday afternoon, hundreds of demonstrators staged a flashmob-style protest in the Cannon building, which houses offices of House members.

 The Capitol Police said about 200 people were arrested Tuesday on charges stemming from the sit-in at the Cannon building.
-Jewish Voice for Peace said many more than that were arrested, rabbis among them.
+Jewish Voice for Peace, which organized the protest, said many more than that were arrested, rabbis among them.

-Organized by Jewish Voice for Peace, protesters wearing red T-shirts that read “Not In Our Name” took over the building's rotunda, sat on the floor, unfurled signs and chanted “Let Gaza Live!”

 After about a half-hour of protesters' clapping and chanting, officers from the Capitol Police issued several warnings, then began arresting demonstrators — binding their hands with zip ties and leading them away one by one.